PatrickMaiyer/Portapack_Wiki/Settings.md

 ## Audio
 This allow the setting of the tone Key mixer setting as a percent of the audio level.
 ## Radio
-In the radio section there are two options,
+In the radio section there are three options,
 1. Enable/disable the Clock Output. (it can be activated / deactivated by top title bar (CLKout icon) : green icon means activated, or thought that radio menu (check-box)